home-assistant/home-assistant.io/source/_integrations/buienradar.markdown

   - weather
 ---

-The `buienradar` integration uses [buienradar.nl](https://buienradar.nl/) as a source for current meteorological data for your location.
+The Buienradar integration uses [buienradar.nl](https://buienradar.nl/) as a source for current meteorological data for your location.
 The weather forecast is delivered by Buienradar, who provides a web service that provides detailed weather information for users in The Netherlands.

 The relevant weather station used will be automatically selected based on the location specified in the Home Assistant configuration (or in the Buienradar weather/sensor component).
 A map of all available weather stations can be found [here](https://www.google.com/maps/d/embed?mid=1NivHkTGQUOs0dwQTnTMZi8Uatj0).